×

 When we asked expats and global nomads about their social experiences in Merida, they replied:

 "Expats, retirees and digital nomads living in Merida typically have an active social life.
 There are many opportunities to meet people and make friends, such as joining local clubs and organizations, attending cultural events, and exploring the city's vibrant nightlife.
 Additionally, there are many expat-run businesses and organizations that offer social activities and events, such as language classes, cooking classes, and outdoor activities.
-With its friendly locals and vibrant culture, Merida is a great place to make new friends and build a social network," said one expat living in Merida.
+With its friendly locals and vibrant culture, Merida is a great place to make new friends and build a social network," wrote one expat living in Merida.

 "Merida is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events.
 The city is known for its lively nightlife, with many bars and clubs offering live music and dancing.
 During the day, there are plenty of outdoor activities to enjoy, such as exploring the city's many parks and plazas.
 Merida is also home to a number of festivals throughout the year, such as the Day of the Dead and the Yucatan International Film Festival.
 With its vibrant culture and friendly locals, Merida is a great place to meet new people and make lasting memories," commented one expat who moved to Merida.